-[&]quot;I am not confident using a computer of do not know how to access the website on my phone"

-[&]quot;Couldn't get through to Yeovil by phone"

-[&]quot;Misunderstanding, easier to understand in Person"

-[&]quot;Find it easier to communicate face to face"

-[&]quot;Prefer to deal face to face when providing evidence"
+- "I am not confident using a computer of do not know how to access the website on my phone" - "Couldn't get through to Yeovil by phone" - "Misunderstanding, easier to understand in Person" - "Find it easier to communicate face to face" - "Prefer to deal face to face when providing evidence"

-The results for Wincanton show that 1% of customers completing the survey would find it very difficult to get to another office, 7% are not confident or do not have access to a pc or website access on a phone and find it easier to communicate face to face due to speech, hearing or language problems.
+The results for Langport show that 8% of customers completing the survey would find it very difficult to get to another office.
 This highlights the importance of local offices for the more vulnerable residents who are unable or find it difficult to contact SSDC online or by phone or who would be unable to access a central office.
-94% of customers received the information or help that they needed whilst visiting Wincanton, with 6% being referred to another agency.
+100% of customers received the information or help that they needed whilst visiting Langport.